310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch16_2.jpg %}
 {% bubble Chiaki pastsad %}
-<th>(… Haha.
+<th>(…Haha.
 I bear the same crime as all of them — all I do is criticise them, yet do nothing myself.)</th>

 <th>(To let bullying happen is the same as joining in that bullying.)</th>